srushti-714/Azure-Arc-for-Servers/05-Optional-Exercises.md

 This initiative deploys the policy requirements and audits virtual machines with insecure password security settings.

 You can Assign this initiative very similar to the very first initiative which you have assigned in this exercise.
+This initiative is combination of more then 3-4 policies.

 1. Go the the Resource group, then click on the **Policies**, then click on **Assign initiative**.
    * Leave the **Scope** and **Exclusions** default